Leah1977/LSH_Electricians_MS1/README.md

 ### **User Story 2**

-#### I needed an electrician for an emergency call out.
+#### As a website user, I needed an electrician for an emergency call out.
 I wanted to find someone fast, efficient and reliable – quickly.
 I also needed the someone to call out at a time that was convenient to me.

-### What I look for on a website when looking for an electrician.
+### What I expect to find on a website when looking for an electrician.

 1. Do they have an emergency call out option.
 2. What times are they available?